580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 Aside from the differences we’ve already highlighted, there are a few other ways to tell the two apart.

+For one, German cockroaches reproduce at an alarming rate.
+A single female can produce up to 30,000 offspring in a year.
 American roaches, on the other hand, are slower breeders.
 A female American roach can produce about 800 offspring annually.
 This means that while both species are problematic, a German roach infestation can quickly spiral out of control.

 Another key difference is in the environment.
 German roaches thrive in warm, humid environments like kitchens and bathrooms.
 They prefer to stay close to food and water sources.